Microsoft/azure-docs.cs-cz/articles/azure-functions/functions-create-student-starter.md

 ---
-title: Vytvoření funkce pomocí Azure for Students Starter | Dokumentace Microsoftu
+title: Vytvoření funkce pomocí Azure for Students Starter | Microsoft Docs
-description: Zjistěte, jak vytvořit funkci Azure Functions z v rámci předplatné Azure for Student Starter ještě dnes Customer intent: As a student, I want to be able to create a HTTP triggered Function App within the Student Starter plan so that I can easily add APIs to any project.
+description: Naučte se vytvořit funkci Azure pomocí předplatného Azure for student Starter.
+Customer intent: As a student, I want to be able to create a HTTP triggered Function App within the Student Starter plan so that I can easily add APIs to any project.
 services: functions
 documentationcenter: na